-- (a) Reflects the disposition of Lianluo Connection. - (b) Reflects the elimination of Newegg's preferred stock and common stock upon consummation of the merger. - (c) Reflects the elimination of the Lianluo Connection's accumulated deficit upon consummation of its disposition. - (d) Reflects the issuance of 363,325,542 common shares estimated to be issued in connection with the merger.
+- (a) Reflects the disposition of Lianluo Connection. - (b) Reflects the elimination of Newegg's preferred stock and common stock upon consummation of the merger. - (c) Reflects the elimination of accumulated deficit upon consummation of the merger and the disposition of Lianluo Connection. - (d) Reflects the issuance of 363,325,542 common shares estimated to be issued in connection with the merger.